How to Hire New Employees:

 FAQs:

-What is the typical hiring process?
+What is the employee hiring process?

-How long is the hiring process?
+How long does the hiring process take?

 What forms do I need for a new employee?